Socially Responsible Companies:

 We can say so-long to the days when social impact was reserved for volunteers and nonprofit organizations.
 As consumers become more and more concerned with social and environmental issues we face in the world around us, more and more for-profit companies are responding by joining (and sometimes leading) the fight to tackle those social issues.

-Socially responsible companies use their position and resources for something more than pleasing their stakeholders and increasing their bottom line.
+Socially responsible companies use their position and resources for something more than pleasing their shareholders and increasing their bottom line.
 They operate on a business model that focuses on social change, sharing its success with their local and global communities.

 This isn’t to say that socially responsible companies are unconcerned with profit (probably not the most sustainable step for for-profit companies).

 No—companies are just embracing their responsibility to have a positive impact on the well-being of the communities they benefit from and weaving that obligation into the fibers of their business.

 The trend of corporate responsibility is growing so much, it’s putting pressure on even the most infamous corporations in the United States.
 Recently, CEOs from some of the largest American corporations gathered through their Business Roundtable to recognize their responsibility to solve some of the pressing social and environmental issues we face today.

 While it’s unclear, and probably unlikely, that companies like JP Morgan and Amazon will take action to fulfill their commitments to social justice and sustainability, the trend is clear: businesses understand that consumers see the good of society trumping the good of a company’s shareholders, and they are responding accordingly.

 Why is it Important for Companies to be Socially Responsible?

 Appreciation for socially-responsible business practices continues to increase as Millennials and Gen Z become the driving force of the economy.